 - User-friendly interface.
-You want a tool that’s easy to use, one for which your employees won’t require any additional formal training.
+You want a tool that’s easy to use, one for which your employees (even your remote workers) won’t require any additional formal training.
 This can speed up your work in the early stages of the time tracker’s use.

 - Pricing.
 Consider what your budget is and if getting a time tracker will improve your work and bring you more profit to cover its costs.
 Otherwise, you can always stick to using a free time tracker.

 - Perfect for your team.
 Think about the size of your team and what their needs are.
 Keep in mind that most people dislike time tracking.
-If your employees don’t see the importance of a time tracking app, establish a system based on merit, one that rewards the employees according to the quality and the numbers of hours worked.
+If your employees don’t see the importance of an online, top employee time tracking software, establish a system based on merit, one that rewards the employees according to the quality and the number of hours worked.
 Such a system provides increased fairness, more accurate paychecks, and a better job environment that will raise job satisfaction.

 - Multiple device use.
 If you’re not always in the office, you should be looking for a time tracker that can be used on the go as well.
 A good time tracker will work on mobile devices and is optimized for use on various popular platforms (desktop or mobile) like Windows, Mac, Linux, Android, iOS, or as a Chrome extension.

 - Easy to test.
-Perhaps one of the most important things that you should look for is the possibility to test the app.
+Perhaps one of the most important things that you should look for is the possibility of testing the app.
 Never rush into buying or using a time tracker without testing it together with your team first.
 Ask your employees for feedback and choose the best one objectively.
-Many time log tracker tools also offer free trials..
+Many time log tracker tools also offer free trials.